How do I troubleshoot high CPU utilization on my Amazon OpenSearch Service cluster?

 A 429 error in OpenSearch Service might indicate that your cluster is handling too many bulk indexing requests.
 When there are constant CPU spikes in your cluster, OpenSearch Service rejects the bulk indexing requests.

-The write thread-pool handles indexing requests, which include Bulk API operations.
-To confirm whether your cluster is handling too many bulk indexing requests, check the IndexingRate metric in Amazon CloudWatch.
+The write thread-pool handles indexing requests and includes Bulk API operations.
+To check whether your cluster is handling too many bulk indexing requests, check the IndexingRate metric in Amazon CloudWatch.

-If your cluster is handling too many bulk indexing requests, then consider the following approaches:
+If your cluster is handling too many bulk indexing requests, then take the following actions:

 • Reduce the number of bulk requests on your cluster.

-• If Logstash is used to push data into your OpenSearch Service cluster, then reduce the batch size or the number of workers.
+• If you use Logstash to push data into your OpenSearch Service cluster, then reduce the batch size or the number of workers.

-• If your cluster's ingestion rate slows down, then scale your cluster (either horizontally or vertically).
+• If your cluster's ingestion rate slows down, then horizontally or vertically scale your cluster.
 To scale up your cluster, increase the number of nodes and instance type so that OpenSearch Service can process the incoming requests.

-For more information, see Bulk API on the Elasticsearch website.
+For more information, see Bulk API on the Elastic website.

 Check the search thread pool

-A search thread pool that consumes high CPU indicates that search queries are overwhelming your OpenSearch Service cluster.
-Your cluster can be overwhelmed by a single long-running query.
-An increase in queries performed by your cluster can also affect your search thread pool.
+A search thread pool that uses high CPU indicates that search queries are overwhelming your OpenSearch Service cluster.
+A single long-running query can overwhelm your cluster.
+An increase in the queries that your cluster performs can also affect your search thread pool.

-To check whether a single query is increasing your CPU usage, use the task management API.
-For example:
+To check whether a single query is increasing your CPU usage, use the task management API:

 GET _tasks?actions=*search&detailed

 The task management API gets all active search queries that are running on your cluster.
-For more information, see Task management API on the Elasticsearch website.
+For more information, see Task management API on the Elastic website.

 Example output: